Health Lope

 What Is Tongue Sucking?

-Tongue-sucking involves pressing your tongue against the roof of your mouth, sucking on it, and releasing it.
-Tongue sucking seems like you are sucking on hard candy.
+It involves pressing your tongue against the roof of your mouth, sucking on it, and releasing simultaneously.
+It seems like you are sucking on hard candy.
 This habit might seem harmless, but it has a science behind it.

-Tongue-sucking has been around for centuries, but it is only recently that science has started to explore the potential benefits of tongue-sucking as a therapeutic tool.
-As our understanding of the human body grows, more and more research shows that tongue-sucking can be used to treat various ailments, such as stress and tension headaches.
+Although this behavior has existed for centuries, science has only recently started to explore its potential benefits as a therapeutic tool.
+As our understanding of the human body grows, more research shows that tongue-sucking can be used to treat various ailments, such as stress and tension headaches

-This technique can be used for releasing various tensions, such as those caused by stress and headaches.
+This technique can be used to release various tensions, such as those caused by stress and headaches.
 When you suck on your tongue, your body releases endorphins, which can act as natural painkillers, making the headache disappear.

-Tongue sucking can also help relieve tension in the jaw and neck, resulting in improved physical and mental well-being.
+This habit can also help relieve tension in the jaw and neck, resulting in improved physical and mental well-being

 The benefits of tongue-sucking do not just stop there – it can be used to